-Qianjiang Ceramics Painting- A Gem of Late Qing Period
+Qianjiang Ceramics Painting: A Gem of the Late Qing Period

-Qianjiang ceramics painting is a term used to describe a type of over glaze enamelled ware which was very popular during the Late Qing/Early Republican Period.
-The term Qianjiang cai (enamels) or Qianjiang porcelain was only coined in the 1950s.
-Prior to that, annals or commentaries in late Qing and Republican period did not classify it as a new distinctive type of over-glaze enamel decorative technique on porcelain.
+Qianjiang ceramics painting refers to a type of overglaze enamel ware that gained popularity during the Late Qing and Early Republican periods.
+The term Qianjiang cai (浅绛彩), meaning “light ochre enamels,” was coined only in the 1950s.
+Prior to this, Late Qing and Republican-era records did not classify it as a distinct overglaze enamel technique.

 Painting by Yuan Landscape painting master Huang Gong Wang